sternmull/yalloc/README.md

  2. yalloc_defrag_address() is called by the application for every pointer that points to an allocation.
 It returns the post-defragmentation-address for the allocation.
-The applicaton must update all its relevant pointers this way.
+The application must update all its relevant pointers this way.
 Care must be taken not not yet dereference that moved pointers.
-If the application woks with hierachical data then this can easily be done by updating the pointers buttom up (first the leafs then their parents).
+If the application works with hierarchical data then this can easily be done by updating the pointers button up (first the leafs then their parents).

  3. yalloc_defrag_commit() is called to finally perform the defragmentation.
     All allocated blocks are moved to their post-defragmentation-address and the application can continue using the pool the normal way.

 It is up to the application when (and if) it performs defragmentation.
 One strategy would be to delay it until an allocation failure.
-Anotehr approch would be to perform the defragmentation regularly when there is nothing else to do.
+Another approach would be to perform the defragmentation regularly when there is nothing else to do.